whistler/Cirrus/README.md

-DBLike
+Cirrus
 ======

-DBLike is a file backup and sync service programmed in node.js that can be used to create your own file cloud.
+Cirrus is a file backup and sync service programmed in node.js that can be used to create your own file cloud.
 [Why not to use Dropbox?](http://dumpdropbox.com/)

 Requirements